 Intra-EU trade of the most traded goods by Member State

-The analysis in this section looks at extra-EU exports by individual EU Member State for the five most trade products identified above.
+The analysis in this section looks at intra-EU exports by individual EU Member State for the five most traded products identified above.
 Figures 3-7 show the shares of these products in total exports, showing how important these products were in each Member State.
-The detailed data underlying these figures can be found in the excel file near the end of this article.
+The detailed data underlying these figures can be found in the excel file attached to this article.

 In 2021, Germany was the largest exporter of cars in the EU.
 Its exports of €90 billion were 24.1 % of total EU exports to other Member States (Table 2).
 There were three Member States where the share of cars in their total exports within the EU was above 20 %.
 These were Slovakia (29.0 %), Slovenia (20.6 %) and Romania (20.2 %).

 In 2021, Germany was the largest exporter of chemicals in the EU.
 Its exports of € 73 billion were 21.1 % of total EU exports to other Member States (Table 3).
 There were six Member States where the share of chemicals in their total exports within the EU was above 10 %.
 These were Ireland (21.9 %), Belgium (18.9 %), France, Lithuania (both 13.3 %), the Netherlands (12.4 %) and Estonia (11.4 %).

 In 2021, the Netherlands was the largest exporter of computers in the EU.
 Its exports of € 95 billion were 31.7 % of total EU exports to other Member States (Table 4).
 There were four Member States where the share of computers in their total exports within the EU was above 10 %.
 These were the Netherlands (19.4 %), Czechia (16.6 %), Hungary (13.5 %) and Slovakia (13.3 %).